 - Obtained court approval of a $7.95 million dollar settlement of a wage and hour class action with over 10,000 class members brought in New York state court against a major retailer, alleging improper deductions from commission earnings.

 - Obtained Equal Employment Opportunity Commission approval of a $1.8 million dollar settlement of a putative pattern and practice age harassment and discrimination class action in Minnesota against a major retailer.

-Ms. Saunders has close to 20 years of experience in all aspects of employment law, from day-to-day counseling to handling complex litigation through trial and appeals.
-She has significant experience with the myriad laws governing the workplace, including Title VII of the Civil Rights Act of 1964, the Equal Pay Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act of 1990 and the Americans with Disabilities Amendments Act of 2008, the Family and Medical Leave Act of 1993, the Fair Labor Standards Act of 1938, the Older Workers Benefit Protection Act, the Uniformed Services Employment and Reemployment Rights Act, as well as the various state laws that also govern the employer-employee relationship.
+Ms. Saunders has over 20 years of experience in all aspects of employment law, from day-to-day counseling to handling complex litigation through trial and appeals.
+She has significant experience with the myriad laws governing the workplace, including Title VII, the Equal Pay Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act, the Family and Medical Leave Act, the Fair Labor Standards Act, the Older Workers Benefit Protection Act, and the Uniformed Services Employment and Reemployment Rights Act, as well as the various state laws that also govern the employer-employee relationship.
 In addition to issues of discrimination, harassment, and retaliation based on age, race, national origin, gender, sexual orientation, and disability, Ms. Saunders regularly advises and represents employers in connection with matters such as: employee privacy; voluntary and mandatory employment arbitration programs; accommodating people with disabilities; religious accommodations; workplace investigations; reductions-in-force; criminal records inquiries; employee leave issues; and whistleblower issues.

 Her extensive experience in the area of employment law includes: